lab-oak/oak/README.md

 # About

-This project has two layers.
-The first is a header-only library that defines
+Oak is a software toolkit for perfect info search and neural network training for the first generation of Pokemon (RBY).
+It includes:

+* A program for generating neural network training data for both battling and team building

+* An analyis engine that accepts any position in a a simple text format

+* A tool for comparing the strength of different neural network and search parameters

+* A python library for quickly reading training data into numpy arrays

+This is all is intended to work out of the box to allow people with no programming knowledge to compile training data and train neural networks in Python

+These programs were all built from a shared header library that is easy to extend and modify.
+This library includes:

-* a C++ interface for `libpkmn` that closely replicates the feel of using the library in native Zig
+* a complete C++ interface for `libpkmn` that mirrors the original Zig code

-* *sound*, high performance MCTS for perfect information battles
+* correct, high-performance mcts implementations

-* both full-precision and fast, quantized (TODO) neural network implementations for CPU
+* simple neural network for value and policy inference

-* a lossless battle encoding for neural network inputs

-* highly compressed disk formats for battle and build network training data
+* compressed training data formats for battling and team generation.
+These are independent of the kind of model being trained

-The second layer is a collection of programs that form a serious platorm for training and evaluating neural networks for battling and team building.
-These include:

-* a script for generating self-play training data

-* a static library to quicly convert compressed training data into Pytorch tensors

-* a tool to compare battle networks with each other and pure MCTS

-* a tool for engine analysis of user defined positions

-More information about the header-library is in [here](include/readme.md)

-Information about the programs can be found by running them with `--help`.
+* highly compressed disk formats for battle and build network training the programs can be found by running them with `--help`.

 # Building

-Must have cmake and zig installed.
-The bash below clones the repo, builds the lipkmn libraries, and compiles the various programs in the `/src` directory
+Must have Cmake and a Zig compiler installed.
+The script below clones the repo, builds the lipkmn libraries, and compiles the various programs in the `/src` directory

 ```
 git clone --recurse-submodules https://github.com/lab-oak/oak